Popular Posts

 I'd like to talk to you for a few minutes about prayer.
 I've been thinking about how we learn to pray and why we pray.

 I brought my son along with me, and he is almost two years old.
 My husband and I have been teaching him to pray since he could sit up in a high chair.
 Before he would eat the first bite of food, we would say a simple prayer of blessing, helping him to fold his hands and especially emphasizing the word "Amen."
 Today these mealtime prayers are part of his pattern of life.
-He often has his hand fold before we do and says, "Pray now?"
+He often has his hand folded before we do and says, "Pray now?"
 He can say many of the words by himself.
 He also now prays before going to bed at night.
 Prayer is something ordinary and common throughout the day for him.

 Many of you may remember a parent or grandparent or Sunday School teacher teaching you to pray simple prayers--grace before meals, and later, perhaps, the Lord's Prayer.
 But is prayer just for children?
 When children are very young, prayer seems to be natural for them.
 Their eyes are wide with amazement at the snowflakes falling or at the twitching nose of a live rabbit.
-They are awestruck at the beauties of creation when we adults are so used to them that we stop noticing them or thanking God for them.
+They are awestruck at the beauties of creation.
+Meanwhile, we adults are so used to them that we stop noticing them or thanking God for them.

 Sometimes we may think that prayer is something we outgrow, something we leave behind like the training wheels when we can ride a big bike.
 As we get older we think we can manage on our own and we don't need to pray to God anymore.